apitrace/apitrace/docs/BUGS.markdown

 Mac OS X
 --------

+Before you can debug you must first enable developer mode on the machine if you haven't done so before:

+    sudo /usr/sbin/DevToolsSecurity --enable

 To trace an application inside LLDB and obtain a stack backtrace invoke apitrace as:

     $ apitrace trace --verbose --debug application arg1 ...